Dempsey Hall 135

 College Prep Web Resources

 Students who plan to attend college immediately following graduation ideally should begin their college-decision making process by their junior year in high school.
 College-bound students can streamline their college selection process by attending one of the Wisconsin Education Fairs .
-The KnowHow2GO website is another helpful resource that lays out the steps that need to be taken to be eligible for acceptance to a college or university.

 UW HELP Online